weblineindia/AIML-Human-Attributes-Detection-with-Facial-Feature-Extraction/README.md

 We have tested our program in above version, however you can use it in other versions as well.

+### Update path in .env file

+    Replace "your/path/to/folder/" in .env file with path of your system.

+    My username is abc, replace that with your system username.

+    Eg: FACEDETECTOR = "/home/abc/AIML-Human-Attributes-Detection-with-Facial-Feature-Extraction/model/facenet/opencv_face_detector.pbtxt"

 ## Features

 - Face detection using FaceNet model